snknitin/us-zipcode-distance/README.md

 * Converted the matrix from 'float64' to 'float32' to reduce disk space
 * Tried using Numba.jit to speed up the iterrows and numpy loops
 * `mpu.haversine` gives result in kms.
 Convert to miles 1km = 0.621371 miles
+* Did not normalize the matrix before saving since i do need the raw distance values and since it is pairwise the max distance will be too high

 ## Lessons Learned